- What is Unclaimed Property?

 Yes.
 As long as you indicate on Company letterhead the

-names of all companies included on the CD ROM, and attach
+names of all companies included on the CD ROM or Flash Drive, and attach

-all applicable coversheets, you may send one CD ROM to cover
+all applicable coversheets, you may send one CD ROM or Flash

 all companies reported.
 Be sure all coversheets and checks

-or wire instructions are included with the CD ROM when sent
+or wire instructions are included with the CD ROM or Flash

 to Connecticut.
 These reports may be sent to our